caiiiiy/colabwk4/README.md

    ```
 2. Open the notebook and run the cells in order to explore different unsupervised learning techniques.

+## 📝 Comments
+Current comments related to this project can be found [here](https://github.com/caiiiiy/colabwk4/issues/1).

 ## 📊 Dependencies
 This notebook requires the following Python libraries:
 - `numpy`